Eugene Young (character)

 Eugene Young is a fictional character played by Steve Harris on the American legal drama, The Practice, created by David E. Kelley.
 Eugene was one of the original cast members and stayed as a main character until the end of the series, which ran between 1997 and 2004.

-At the opening of the series, Eugene played an attorney working for Bobby Donnell, and before long was made a partner along with Lindsay Dole and Ellenor Frut, precipitating the firm changing its name to Donnell, Young, Dole, and Frutt.
+At the opening of the series, Eugene played an attorney working for Bobby Donnell, and before long was made a partner along with Lindsay Dole and Ellenor Frutt, precipitating the firm changing its name to Donnell, Young, Dole, and Frutt.
 In one of the first episodes, Eugene comments that he has been a lawyer for seven years ("Trial and Error").
-He had been the first to join with Bobby, several years prior to the start of the show (he may or may not have done so immediately upon his becoming a lawyer).
-He was a private investigator before that, and his detective skills (including some strong arm tactics) come up from time to time in his legal career.
+He had been the first to join Bobby, several years before the start of the show (he may or may not have done so immediately upon his becoming a lawyer).
+He was a private investigator before that, and his detective skills (including some strong-arm tactics) come up from time to time in his legal career.

 Like many of the attorneys on the series, Eugene's home life is tumultuous—while identified as married in the fifth episode, the tenth episode states him as being separated (and in all probability that was the case from the onset of the series).
 Still, in that episode, "Dog Bite," he turns down a date from an attractive D.A., though his reason for doing so is because his son "is not ready for that."
 Soon the divorce is finalized and his wife takes custody of their son, who is only about twelve years old at the time.
 Eugene struggles to be a good father and to keep his son on the straight and narrow.
 He admits more than once that part of what drives him is that his brother died in prison after being falsely convicted.
 His dream was always to change the system for the better, and one avenue of how to do that he long thought of was an appointment as a judge.